Ranjna Patel

-Ranjna Patel DNZM QSM JP is the founder of the Gandhi Nivas family violence prevention programme in New Zealand.
+Dame Ranjna Patel DNZM QSM JP is the founder of the Gandhi Nivas family violence prevention programme in New Zealand.

 Work

 Patel founded the Gandhi Nivas family violence prevention programme in 2014.
 The programme partners with Counties Manukau Police and Sahaayta Counseling and Social Support to deliver services to New Zealand men considered at risk of committing domestic violence, to support them to change their behaviour.
 The "ground-breaking" programme removes men from the family home and places them in specially-run homes in order to support them to understand and change their behaviour.
 In nearly 60% of cases, men who have completed the programme do not go on to re-offend.

 Patel is also a co-founder and director of Tamaki Health, a primary healthcare group.

 Patel sits on a number of advisory boards, including New Zealand Police's National Ethnic Forum, the Mental Health Foundation and Diversity Works, New Zealand's national body for workplace diversity and inclusion.